Anthony-Gambale/Lambda-Calculus/README.md

 ```
 (apply (y) (z))
 ```
 This interpreter also features scoped variable assignment.
-The following
+The following program assigns the identity function to the value of x, and applies y to it.
 ```
 (let ((x) (lambda (z) (z)))
     (apply (x) (y)))
 ```
-Evaluates to
+It evaluates to the following
 ```
 (y)
 ```